Not a nice subject, but it needs to be looked at.

 Commenting on Matthew 25:41 & 46 in his Tyndale Commentary on Matthew, Professor RVG Tasker sums up this view: “aionios is a qualitative rather than a quantitative word.
 Eternal life is the life characteristic of the age (aion) to come, which is in every way superior to the present, evil age.
 Similarly, ‘eternal punishment’ in this context indicates that lack of charity and of loving-kindness, though it may escape punishment in the present age, must and will be punished in the age to come.
 There is, however, no indication as to how long that punishment will last.
 The metaphor of ‘eternal fire’ wrongly rendered everlasting fire in verse 41 is meant, we may reasonably presume, to indicate final destruction.”

 Thus this view, sometimes named “annihilationism” or “conditional immortality”, accepts that the Bible teaches of God’s judgment, but sees that judgment as being limited in scope, as befits both the finite nature of the sin and the limitless nature of God’s love.
+I prefer to name it “the resurrection of the righteous”, for this emphasises that we humans will return to dust unless we are resurrected by God’s grace.

 It is more or less a middle view between the other two more extreme views, and believers in both the other views seem to accept conditional immortality as an acceptable “second best” alternative.

 Universalism holds that, in the end, all will be saved because of God’s great love for us.
 The view has been a minority view in christianity from the early days (Origen and Clement believed this) and is growing in popularity today.
-It is often held that those who refuse God’s love in this life will go to a hell where God’s love will be further revealed to them until, eventually, all will respond, repent and enter eternal life.
+It is often held that those who refuse God’s love in this life will go to a purgatory or hell where God’s love will be further revealed to them until, eventually, all will respond, repent and enter eternal life.

 This view is based on several thoughts: